smaccm/camera_demo/README.md

 Attacking
 =========

-Run `attack.sh` from the server side to run the attack demo.
+Run `attack.py` from the server side to run the attack demo.

 Run `java -jar SmaccmViewer.jar 5000` to see intercepted video.